JohnBrunson/100-days-of-python/README.md

 - The product is closer to finished.
 Greater variety of words to choose from.
 Still some stuff to clean up, but it's a little cleaner than before.
 Reminds me... still need to do something about the following:
   - If the user has already guessed a letter AND the letter is already been guessed AND is determined not to be present, don't penalize the player.
 - Beyond that, there's a few other niceties that I'd like to add.
 Probably will be a tomorrow project.

+## Day 6

+- Two steps forward, one back.
+I was able to implement the screen clearing function fairly easily.
+  - The problem is that I can't figure out for the life of me why the code to evaluate "If that guess wasn't in this list of letters, subtract a life."
+- My brain is mush.
+I'll try again tomorrow.